Non-fiction comics: Books

 Since the publication of Art Spiegelman's Maus in 1986, there have been many non-fiction "graphic novels" published in the realms of history, biography, autobiography, education, and journalism.
-Francisca Goldsmith, writing in the School Library Journal in 2008, assembled a "list of essential titles for high schoolers" and reviewed graphic nonfiction by a variety of creators, including Rick Geary (Treasury of Victorian Murder), Harvey Pekar (Students for a Democratic Society), Stan Mack (The Story of the Jews), Joe Sacco (Palestine), Marjane Satrapi (Persepolis), Osamu Tezuka (Buddha) and Howard Zinn (A People’s History of American Empire).
+Francisca Goldsmith, writing in the School Library Journal in 2008, assembled a "list of essential titles for high schoolers" and reviewed graphic nonfiction by a variety of creators, including Rick Geary (Treasury of Victorian Murder), Harvey Pekar (Students for a Democratic Society), Stan Mack (The Story of the Jews), Joe Sacco (Palestine), Marjane Satrapi (Persepolis), Osamu Tezuka (Buddha) and Howard Zinn (A People's History of American Empire).

-Other examples are The 9/11 Report: A Graphic Adaptation (2006) and After 9/11: America’s War on Terror (2007), both by Sid Jacobson and Ernie Colón.
+Other examples are The 9/11 Report: A Graphic Adaptation (2006) and After 9/11: America's War on Terror (2007), both by Sid Jacobson and Ernie Colón.
 Hill & Wang, which published the 9/11 books, has published several other works of graphic non-fiction, including Ted Rall's After We Kill You We Will Welcome You as Honored Guests: Unembedded in Afghanistan.

 In A.D.: New Orleans After the Deluge (2009), Josh Neufeld documented true stories of survival during Hurricane Katrina as witnessed by a diverse group of New Orleanians.

 In Italian Winter (2010), Davide Toffolo documented a story of two children from Slovenia in Fascist concentration camp in Italy.

 In March (2013), U.S. Rep. John Lewis recalled his childhood, his entry into the American civil rights movement and his first encounter with Martin Luther King Jr., and his first experiences with nonviolent resistance.
 March: Book One (2013) was followed by Book Two (2015) and Book Three (2016).

 In The Forgotten Man Graphic Edition: A New History of the Great Depression (2014), Amity Shlaes recounted her earlier history of America's Great Depression.

 Seven Stories Press has published Ted Rall's comic-format biographies of Edward Snowden (Snowden), Bernie Sanders (Sanders) and Pope Francis (Francis: The People's Pope).

 Red Quill Books has published a series of political, non-fiction comics including an illustrated version of the Communist Manifesto (2010-2015), a manga version of Das Capital (2012), and the Last Days of Che Guevara.

+Feeding Ghosts by Tessa Hulls is a graphic memoir that won the Pulitzer Prize in 2025.